AlexanderMatveev2908/psn-job-application-tracker/README.md

 ## 📌 About This Project

-This app was inspired by my own job search journey — I started out tracking applications in a simple notepad, but quickly realized I needed something more structured.
+This app was inspired by my own job search journey.
+I first tracked applications in a simple notepad, but quickly realized I needed something more structured.
+The app was originally built with a Python backend, but I decided to rebuild it in Java since the client side was already complete and thoroughly tested with both unit and end-to-end tests.
+That let me fully focus on the server side while also broadening and strengthening my tech stack
-So I built a proper application to:

-- Consolidate and apply the **Python tools** I’ve recently learned
-- Create a practical tool that anyone can clone and use to manage their own job applications

 ---

 ## 🧱 Tech Stack

-The name **PFN** comes from the core stack that powers the project:
+The name **PSN** comes from the core stack that powers the project:

 - **P** → **PostgreSQL** for relational database storage
-- **F** → **FastAPI** for the backend REST API
+- **S** → **Spring Boot** for the backend REST API
 - **N** → **Next.js (App Router)** for the client-side application

 Together they form a clean, modern **full-stack architecture** 🚀